History of Pernambuco: Modern History (1985– )

-Over the course of the 20th century, various forces improved the quality of life in Pernambuco.
-Particularly important were advances in communication and transportation, but also the centralization of the Vargas era governments and the military dictatorship that came to have greater influence than Brazil's centuries old regionalism.
-Since the country pivoted away from military rule and back to democracy, it is evident that Pernambuco is still very much a state where latifundia and monoculture are major factors, and, likewise the same ruling elite controls the government, nevertheless living conditions in the state have greatly improved.

-In the 1970s observers pointed to Pernambuco as part of the least developed region in the Western Hemisphere with an infant mortality rate variously described as 25 to 50% or that as many as 40% of children died prior to reaching school age.
-Statistics from the turn of the millennium show a sharp and continuing improvement.
-Infant mortality declined (using two different measures) by 6.8 or 6.2 percent per annum between 1990 and 2015 from (again using two measures) 77.0 or 90.4 infant deaths per 1000 live births in 1990 to 13.4 or 18.2 infant deaths per 1000 live births in 2015.

 Rural life

 During military rule one earlier effort to improve the lot of the rural poor, the Ligas Camponesas (peasant leagues) was suppressed.
 After the military dictatorship, the Movimento dos Trabalhadores Sem Terra (MST), which had been organized in 1984 in the far South of Brazil, had some success in providing land to the rural poor.
 MST intentionally sought to organize on a national basis, not a regional basis.
 MST began organizing in the South using land occupations and provisions of the Brazilian constitutions.
 MST experienced considerable success.
 However, when MST began organizing in Pernambuco, the process was more difficult due to Pernambuco's historic culture.
 MST found that the landless poor in Pernambuco's zona da mata (coastal areas of sugar cultivation) were amenable to organization during the 1990s largely because during the last decades of the century the market for sugar was in severe decline.
 Accustomed to regular paychecks, at least when employed, sugar cane workers saw subsistence farming as disadvantageous.
 Regular paychecks mean immediate money for food, whereas subsistence farming produced food only after planting, cultivation, and harvest.
 However, the due to the shrinking of the market for sugar that began in the 1980s and continued through the 1990s, MST was successful in organizing in Pernambuco and would execute land occupations especially during the 1990s.
 While many peasants returned to sugar farming at the turn of the millennium with the revival of the market for sugar, MST was still able to improve the rural quality of life in Pernambuco.